stashed/stash/docs/concepts/crds/backupconfiguration_template.md

 You can configure `Repository` template using `spec.backend` field and `spec.wipeOut` field.

-- **spec.backend :** `spec.backend` section is backend specification similar to [spec.backend](/docs/concepts/crds/repository.md#specbackend) section of a `Repository` crd.
+- **spec.backend :** `spec.backend` field is backend specification similar to [spec.backend](/docs/concepts/crds/repository.md#specbackend) field of a `Repository` crd.
 There is only one difference.
-You can now template `prefix` section (`subPath` for local volume) of the backend to store backed up data of different workloads at different directory.
-You can use the following variables to template `spec.backend` section:
+You can now templatize `prefix` section (`subPath` for local volume) of the backend to store backed up data of different workloads at different directory.
+You can use the following variables to templatize `spec.backend` field:

     |       Variable       |            Usage            |
     | -------------------- | --------------------------- |